Type 16 MCV

-The Type 16 maneuver combat vehicle (16式機動戦闘車, Hitoroku shiki kidō sentōsha) is a wheeled armored fighting vehicle of the Japan Ground Self-Defense Force (JGSDF).
+The Type 16 MCV (16式機動戦闘車, ichirokushiki kidousentousha) is a wheeled armored fighting vehicle of the Japan Ground Self-Defense Force (JGSDF).

 The Type 16 MCV equips designated combat units.
 Due to its light weight and small size, it is designed for easy deployment (by aircraft if needed) allowing rapid movement on narrow roads and in built-up areas in response to various contingencies.
 Despite its small size and light armor, it can successfully attack much larger armored fighting vehicles as well as personnel, using its large caliber gun.